artem-ii/juselius22/behavioral-clustering/README.md

 3. Dumped BGM model and nobmi components array binary objects added

 #### Comments:
 Now repo should be suitable for clonning.
-To get a visualization of clusters from the proposal, use `LEMON-behavioral-clustering.ipynb`.
+To get a visualization of clusters from the proposal, use `LEMON-behavioral-clustering.ipynb` Jupyter Notebook.
+Use [Jupyter Lab](https://blog.jupyter.org/jupyterlab-is-ready-for-users-5a6f039b8906) for better navigation with available outline.
 Set `SCRIPTS_PATH` to your local directory where the repo was cloned.
-Don't execute all the code, but just starting from **Plotting functions for behavioural clustering**.
-This should copy all needed files from `processed_data` subdirectory and reproduce the plot.
+Don't execute all the code, but just starting from **Plotting functions for behavioural clustering** section of the notebook.
+This should access all needed files from `processed_data` subdirectory and reproduce the plot.